Skip to main content

 • Intense competition in the medical device industry.

-• Ongoing: Product liability claims and regulatory scrutiny.
+• Product liability claims and regulatory scrutiny.

 • Expansion of IMAGE-BTK Product Line: Avinger is developing IMAGE-BTK for below-the-knee PAD lesions.
 This represents a significant growth opportunity as BTK interventions are a critical area within PAD treatment.
 Successful development and commercialization of IMAGE-BTK could expand Avinger's addressable market and drive revenue growth.
 The market for BTK interventions is expected to grow as the prevalence of critical limb ischemia (CLI) increases.